muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 general case of any **Kit** having named attributes for which we *do* need the system to persist the literal order of attributes in the source code.

-*TODO: Consider adding .NET anonymous types as an option if feasible.*
+A *SYS_Ordered_Dictionary_AA* is any of the following:

+* Any object of the .NET class `System.Collections.Specialized.OrderedDictionary`.

-Not permitted for a **Kit** is any of the following, to prevent ambiguity and simplify things:
+Not permitted for a *SYS_Ordered_Dictionary_AA* is any of the following, to prevent ambiguity and simplify things:

+* Any object of the .NET class `System.Collections.Generic.Dictionary`, because its collection of elements is unordered.

 * Any object of the .NET class `System.Data.DataRow`.

-A *SYS_Dictionary* is any of the following:

-* Any object of the .NET class `System.Collections.Generic.Dictionary`.

 A *SYS_Ordered_Tuple_A* is any of the following: